 Mount Coulthard from the road.
 Summit is on the left (mouse over for a close-up).

-The east slope of Mount McLaren presents some interesting scrambling opportunities.
+The east slope of Mount McLaren presents interesting scrambling opportunities

 Heading to the cirque on the left

-We'll leave the trail when we reach the cirque.
+We left the trail when we reached the cirque

 The tail and the wing of the crashed plane (mouse over to see an RCAF Dakota)

-We hike to the middle of the cirque before going up the grassy slope on the left.
+We hiked to the middle of the cirque before going up the grassy slope on the left

 Another view of the grassy slope.
 The centre and west peaks above.